heofthetea/heinews/README.md

 #### Certain code has to be changed in order to suit production:
 This includes:
 > - `main.py`: For development, the working directory needs to be explicitly stated in order for it to work.
-This code needs to be removed on the server.<br>
+This code needs to be removed on the server.
+Furthermore, the `__HOST__` tuple needs to represent the correct ip or domain.
 > - `_lib/send_mail.py`: For development purposes, mails should not actually be sent - rather, their content is printed out.
 This is achieved via a print statement and an early return in `send_mail()`, which again should be removed for production.

 #### ii. build docker image